AI-Protocol-Official/Documentation/guides/convert-nft-to-dpt/README.md

 # Open .env file in a editor and add the following variables

-PRIVATE_KEY=`your wallet private key which owns the nft`
+PRIVATE_KEY=`your wallet private key which owns the NFT`

 RPC_URL=`rpc url of base network`

-# Add you nft details
+# Add you NFT details
+# In the case of iNFT the collection address will be 0xce69a87c02baa8c5f17ed7eb8b1c2657afc2e1af on Ethereum

-NFT_COLLECTION_ADDRESS="nft collection address in which you own the nft"
+NFT_COLLECTION_ADDRESS="NFT or iNFT collection address in which you own the NFT"

-# The wallet you previously specified must own this nft
+# The wallet you previously specified must own this NFT

-NFT_TOKEN_ID="nft token id"
+NFT_TOKEN_ID="NFT or iNFT token id"
 ```